 The CIC uses two independent first order cylindrical differential mobility analyzers (Tammet 1970 1) to measure the ions of positive and negative polarities in parallel

 The measured ions entering the analyzers are repelled by a central electrode which is held at a steady but software adjustable voltage.
-The ions deposit on outer wall of the analyser which is divided into three separate collecting electrodes.
+The ions deposit on outer wall of the analyzer which is divided into three separate collecting electrodes.
 The electric current produced by the deposited ions is measured using high precision integrating electrometers.

 The sampling rate of the electrometer signals is 30 measurements per second to allow high time resolution.
 The zero level currents and noise level estimates of the electrometers are periodically measured by switching on a high voltage electrical inlet filter which prevents ions from entering the analyzer.

-In contrast to second order dfferenctial mobility analyzers, e.g. as used in the Neutral cluster and Air Ion Spectrometer (NAIS), the CIC does not use a separate sheath air flow.
+In contrast to second order differential mobility analyzers, e.g. as used in the Neutral cluster and Air Ion Spectrometer (NAIS), the CIC does not use a separate sheath air flow.
 This significantly simplifies the construction of the instrument and allows for low inlet losses and high time resolution.
 This also results in a very low size resolution and makes the instrument primarily useful as an integral counter.

 However the three separate electrodes allow the instrument to acquire additional information about the ion mobility distribution.

-The limiting mobilities of the collecting sections are chosen so that the the signals from the first and second electrodes can be used to estimate roughly the average cluster ion mobility and air conductivity.
+The limiting mobilities of the collecting sections are chosen so that the signals from the first and second electrodes can be used to estimate roughly the average cluster ion mobility and air conductivity.
 The third electrode is used to find the signal of larger ions beyond the cluster ion band and subtract it from the total concentration.

 Tammet, H. (1970).
 The Aspiration Method fo the Determination of Atmospheric-Ion Spectra.
 (Israel Program for Scientific Translations, Jerusalem). ↩︎